dim-geo/micnoisereduction/README.md

 # Mic noise reduction

-A webpage to help document a good mic noise reduction setup
+A webpage to help document a good mic noise reduction setup.

 ## Linux